Conio/conio.github.io/docs/Features/TradingSellService.md

 # Trading Sell Service

 The `TradingSellService` contains all the APIs designed to facilitate the sale of cryptocurrencies through trading operations.
-It provides methods for creating asks updating asks, selling cryptos, and fetching ask information.
+It provides methods for creating, updating, fetching and finalizing ask quotations.

 ## APIs
 ---